CassieMarie0728/my-awesomeness/README.md

 - [N1LL404/Build-Android-App](https://github.com/N1LL404/Build-Android-App) - APK Builder is a Python utility that rebuilds APKs from unpacked or apktool-decoded folders.
 It supports apktool builds, ZIP-based builds, zipalign optimization, and apksigner signing.
 Includes automatic keystore generation and flexible build options for modding, debugging, and reverse engineering workflows.
 - [NickstaDB/patch-apk](https://github.com/NickstaDB/patch-apk) - Wrapper to inject an Objection/Frida gadget into an APK, with support for app bundles/split APKs.
 - [OpenBookPublishers/epublius](https://github.com/OpenBookPublishers/epublius) - Generates a stylised HTML site from an ePub book
+- [Pls-1q43/ChatGPT-Chat-History-To-Notion](https://github.com/Pls-1q43/ChatGPT-Chat-History-To-Notion) - A simple script to import all your chats in ChatGPT into Notion.
 - [Pythagora-io/gpt-pilot](https://github.com/Pythagora-io/gpt-pilot) - The first real AI developer
 - [RVC-Boss/GPT-SoVITS](https://github.com/RVC-Boss/GPT-SoVITS) - 1 min voice data can also be used to train a good TTS model! (few shot voice cloning)
 - [RVC-Project/Retrieval-based-Voice-Conversion-WebUI](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI) - Easily train a good VC model with voice data &lt;= 10 mins!